A-gent/VALHEIM-VintageServer-Mod-Hub/README.md

 1.)
 [Click here to download the zip file for the current BepInEx framework](https://github.com/A-gent/VALHEIM-VintageServer-Mod-Hub/releases/download/FirstTimeInstall/BepInEx_Valheim.zip).<br>
 2.)
+Make sure your game is not running.
 Right click Valheim in your Steam library, click properties.<br>
 3.)
 Click the installed files tab in the properties window.<br>
 4.)
 Click the "Browse" button to open up your game install folder.<br>
 5.)
 Unzip all of the contents of the "BepInEx_Valheim" zip file you downloaded directly into your game install folder.